aeinbu/web-app-template/README.md

 # web-app-template
 A starter template for ES6 javascript web application with gulp and jspm.
 This template should work equally well on Windows, Mac and Linux.

-#How to setup developer tool chain for JavaScript (ES5)

 ##Computer wide setup
 You need to do this once on your dev-machine.
 (Safe to do multiple times)